Account

 • Your taxable income.

 Selling something you held for less than a year generally means the profit is taxed as ordinary income rather than as a capital gain.
-But collectibles such as artwork, antique furniture, vintage toys, comic books, and vinyl records are generally taxed as capital gains no matter how long you owned them.
+However, collectibles such as artwork, antique furniture, vintage toys, comic books, and vinyl records are generally taxed as capital gains regardless of how long you owned them.

 When selling any item online, it is wise to keep detailed records, including the dates you bought and sold the item, the price you paid, and the sales price.
 You may also want to record the costs, commissions, and other fees paid.
-This information may be priceless when it comes time to calculate and pay taxes, and may yield significant tax savings.
+This information may be invaluable when it comes time to calculate and pay taxes, may yield significant tax savings, and is helpful in the event of a tax audit.

 Do I have to report losses on business assets that have lost value?

 Businesses are generally required to report and pay taxes when selling something for a profit.
-But what happens when you sell a business asset for a loss rather than a gain?
-In the end, you may be required to report losses on business assets that lose value.
+But what happens when you sell a business asset at a loss rather than a gain?
+In this case, you may be required to report losses on business assets that have lost value.
 Different rules apply to each type of business asset, and there are different ways they may lose value.

-Generally, a business asset is referred to as a Section 1231 asset.
-If you sell a business asset for a loss, you may be able to use the loss amount to offset ordinary income earned during the tax year.
+Typically, a business asset is referred to as a Section 1231 asset.
+If you sell a business asset at a loss, you may be able to use that loss to offset ordinary income earned during the tax year.
 You would report such sales using IRS Form 4797 (Sales of Business Property).

-Assets that may offset your income as Section 1231 actions include real estate or personal property used in the business that can lose value.
+Assets that may offset your income, such as Section 1231 assets, include real estate or personal property used in the business that can lose value.
 This may include the following and more:

 • Vehicles.